mead-d/CS455_Project/README.md

 #### Resources
  <font size= "4"> <div align= "left">
   The only resource necessary is the Happy Whale data set itself.
-For easy of access, we have included the data set in this github repository.
-If you would like to download the data set from Kaggle instead follow this link to the Happy Whale Kaggle competition page: https://www.kaggle.com/competitions/happy-whale-and-dolphin/overview.
+Unfortunately, we cannot included the data set in this github repository.
+You may download the data set from Kaggle by following this link to the Happy Whale Kaggle competition page: https://www.kaggle.com/competitions/happy-whale-and-dolphin/overview.
 </div></font>